2006 Chadian coup attempt

-The 2006 Chadian coup d'état attempt was an attempted coup d'état against Chadian President Idriss Déby that was foiled on the night of March 14, 2006.
+The 2006 Chadian coup attempt was an attempted coup d'état against Chadian President Idriss Déby that was foiled on the night of March 14, 2006.

 Plot

-The coup involved members of the Chadian military, led by brothers Tom and Timane Erdimi, two high-ranking officers who had tried to overthrow Déby in 2004, and former General Seby Aguid.
-Minister of Communications and Culture, and spokesperson for the government Hourmadji Moussa Doumngor said that the Erdimi brothers were captured, while other rebel soldiers fled.
+The coup plot was led by brothers Tom and Timane Erdimi, two high-ranking Chadian military officers, who previously tried overthrowing former General Seby Aguid and Déby in 2004.

+Déby’s plane was departing the CEMAC summit with other Central African leaders in Bata, Equatorial Guinea for N'Djamena, Chad.

+According to Hourmadji Moussa Doumngor, minister of communications and culture, the rebel soldiers fled in seven vehicles after soldiers loyal to the president foiled the attempt.
+Two vehicles were stopped and "their occupants neutralized".
+The remaining vehicles were pursued by Chadian forces eastern part of the country.
+There were reports that between March 14 and 15 N'Djamena’s two mobile phone networks shut down.
+This was likely done by the government as part of the security operation.

+Doumngor said the Erdimi brothers were captured, while stating other plotters were former military or civilian government officials living in Burkina Faso, Cameroon, Sudan, and the United States.

 Security Minister Routouang Yoma Golom told reporters, "There are around 100 members of the military implicated in this coup who have been arrested.
 They will be brought to trial. ...
 The situation is totally under control and calm has returned.
 The head of state has personally gone several times to military camps to restore order."
-Golom said a military court will sentence them over the next one to two months while other plotters are sought in eastern Chad.
+Golom also said a military court would sentence them in the next one to two months.

-Déby’s plane was departing from Bata, Equatorial Guinea, where he was attending a CEMAC summit with other Central African leaders, and was destined for N'Djamena, Chad.

-According to Doumngor, the rebel soldiers fled in seven vehicles after soldiers loyal to the president foiled their attempt.
-Two of the vehicles were stopped and "their occupants neutralized".
-The remaining vehicles fled into the eastern part of the country while pursued by Chadian forces.
-Doumngor also stated that those who organised the coup were former military or civilian government officials living in Burkina Faso, Cameroon, the Sudan, and the United States.

-There were also reports that on March 14 and March 15 N'Djamena’s two mobile phone networks were shut down.
-The government usually interferes with communications during security operations.
-Chadian rebels said that they would attempt to block the May 3 election.
+Chadian rebels said that they would block the May 3 election.
 Doumgor responded in saying the elections will not be postponed.